ENVIRONMENTAL ASSESSMENT

 PROJECT TIMELINE

-Tilbury Pacific filed an environmental assessment application and began public consultations in the Spring of 2019.
+When the Tilbury Pacific marine jetty is approved by the federal government, construction could start as early as 2025 and be in bunkering service as early as 2026.
 The below timeline includes anticipated dates of future activities and may be subject to change.
 Visit our news page for updates.

 PROJECT TIMELINE

-Tilbury Pacific filed an environmental assessment application and began public consultations in the Spring of 2019.
+When the Tilbury Pacific marine jetty is approved by the federal government, construction could start as early as 2025 and be in bunkering service as early as 2026.
 The below timeline includes anticipated dates of future activities and may be subject to change.
 Visit our news page for updates.

 CONSULTATION

-This process has helped us better understand the history and significance of the land and people of the area, which has resulted in some design changes to limit environmental impacts.
+We’ve been engaging with First Nations on the project since 2014, and engagement will continue beyond the EAC decision.
+This engagement has helped us better understand the history and significance of the land and people of the area, which has resulted in some design changes to limit environmental impacts.
 As the project moves forward, Indigenous communities will have opportunities for training and employment, business procurement and ongoing monitoring.

 CONSULTATION

-This process has helped us better understand the history and significance of the land and people of the area, which has resulted in some design changes to limit environmental impacts.
+We’ve been engaging with First Nations on the project since 2014, and engagement will continue beyond the EAC decision.
+This engagement has helped us better understand the history and significance of the land and people of the area, which has resulted in some design changes to limit environmental impacts.
 As the project moves forward, Indigenous communities will have opportunities for training and employment, business procurement and ongoing monitoring.